-The University's investigation and decision-making process is completely independent of any criminal or civil investigation and adjudication regarding the same incident.
+The University's investigation and decision-making process is separate from any criminal or civil investigation and adjudication regarding the same incident.

-The University will provide a prompt, fair, and impartial investigation and resolution of the complaint.
+The University will provide a prompt, fair, impartial, and equitable investigation and resolution of the complaint.
 The investigation and decision-making shall be conducted by officials who receive annual training on discrimination, harassment, retaliation, domestic violence, dating violence, sexual assault, and stalking, and how to conduct an investigation and hearing process that protects the safety of all individuals and promotes accountability.